 Our care team is available 24 hours a day, 7 days a week on 1800 071 176 or via email – hello@bare.com.au.

 If you are travelling within Australia when death occurs, your family will need to contact us immediately, so that we can make the necessary arrangements to assist with your safe transfer.
-Some additional costs for transport may be required.

 For Immediate Service, please call our 24/7 line – 1800 071 176 For Prepaid Enquiries – 1800 202 901 For Corporate Enquiries, Billing and Complaints – (03) 8820 5678 If you’d like to email, you can reach us on hello@bare.com.au

-- Allow the cremation to proceed with the permission of your Next Of Kin - this is a safeguard to ensure there is no reason to investigate the cause of death prior to the final act of cremation, and ensures that the cremation is carried out with the permission of an authorised person.
+- Allow the cremation to proceed with the permission of the Next Of Kin - this is a safeguard to ensure there is no reason to investigate the cause of death prior to the final act of cremation, and ensures that the cremation is carried out with the permission of an authorised person.

 - Allow Bare to gather the necessary details to register the passing with the Registry of Births, Deaths and Marriages so that a legal Death Certificate may be issued.
 We’ll take care of registering this on behalf of the Next of Kin, but it’s important these details are current and up to date at the time of death.